swiftly-solution/documentation/src/docs/scripting/events/gameevents/ondronedispatched.md

 ---

 # OnDroneDispatched
-This event is triggered when drone_dispatched is triggered
+This event is triggered when drone_dispatched is triggered.
 ::: tabs
 @tab Lua
 ```lua